“I wanted to be a song”

 Don’t say you’ll stay ’cause then you’ll go away

-“This monkey can’t stand to see you black and blue” reveals a deep concern about seeing this person enduring pain.
+The lyric “This monkey can’t stand to see you black and blue” reveals a deep concern about seeing this person enduring pain.

 The question, “What, is it just too good?” shows a disbelief about how strong their connection is, almost like it’s too intense and overwhelming.
-The next lyrics, “Don’t say you’ll stay ’cause then you’ll go away,” straight up uncovers a fear of abandonment and lack of commitment.
+The next lyrics, “Don’t say you’ll stay ’cause then you’ll go away,” straight up uncover a fear of abandonment and lack of commitment.

 Shucks, for me there is no other